 Right Tree, Right Place

-The Nature Conservancy and collaborators from across New Mexico created climate-ready tree lists to help the public choose the right tree for the right place.
+The Nature Conservancy (TNC) and collaborators from across New Mexico created a climate-ready tree list to help the public choose the right tree for the right place.
 These trees have been assessed for their heat, cold, and drought tolerance for today’s climate, as well as the predicted future climates.